Muslims praise Blackburn Rovers for hosting Eid prayers on the pitch

 Hundreds attended Ewood Park on Monday morning – Blackburn say this is the first time in the country a football club has hosted Eid prayers on the pitch.

-Ahmed Khalifa, 37, who moved from Sudan to Blackburn around four months ago, said he was “so happy” to see so many people at the Sky Bet Championship club’s ground.
+Ahmed Khalifa, 37, who is from Sudan and moved to Blackburn around four months ago, said he was “so happy” to see so many people at the Sky Bet Championship club’s ground.

 “Eid for Muslims is something very special, gathering all the relatives together.
 This time, for us especially, we miss our relatives so much,” he told the PA news agency.